aapoalas/rfcs/text/0000-autoreborrow-traits.md

 of an Option does help through many issues, it too fails in the branching function returns case, though it gives a different error: the error is now related to the lack of true reborrowing as opposed to the compiler not knowing how to split Ok and Err branch lifetimes from one another.
+Even Polonius does not help in this case, as the `source.as_ref()` call has effectively ruined the reference lifetime in a reborrowing sense.

 ## Automatic reborrowing of custom reference types